 Work on mock UX Design projects to develop a work portfolio to show your design thinking and skills.
 The best way is by setting up a blog or a website to showcase your work samples to prospective employers.

 Advance your skills as a UX designer by earning a postgraduate qualification in UX or website design, such as the Graduate Certificate of UX and Web Design.
-It will help you specialize in a niche and improve your career prospects.
+It will help you specialise in a niche and improve your career prospects.

 Step 1: Do Some Research

 Start your journey by reading books, blogs, and other learning resources to understand UX design.
 Be proactive in learning and mastering the field by yourself.

 Step 2: Enrol In An UI/UX Designer Course

 Once you have a basic idea about User Experience design, consider taking courses in IT Usability, Interaction Design, Digital Experience Design, and Digital Communications Design.

 Consider the following courses to launch a future-proof career designing digital experiences that drive revenue, customer loyalty, and product success:

 These courses help understand users' needs, profiles, and contexts, which is essential to designing an engaging user experience.
 You will develop the fundamental principles of user-experience design and user interface.

 Further, you gain hands-on experience with industry-recognised tools like Figma and get the opportunity to apply UX knowledge and skills in the real world.